adidas/api-guidelines/protocol/separate-concerns.md

 > A resource identifier–URI **MUST** be used to indicate identity only

-implies there **MUST NOT** be an information about the media type or version of resource in the URI.
-For example URIs  `/greeting.json` or `/v2.1.3/greeting` are **illegal** as they are not used for identification of a resource only but they convey the information about representation format and version.
+implies there **MUST NOT** be any information about the representation media type, version of resource or anything else in the URI.

+For example, URIs  `/greeting.json` or `/v2.1.3/greeting` are **illegal** as they are not used for identification of a resource only but they convey the information about representation format or version.
+URIs are not meant to carry any other information but the identifier of the resource.

 #### Example 2